awsdocs/amazon-s3-userguide/doc_source/configure-analytics-storage-class.md

 **Important**
 Storage class analysis does not give recommendations for transitions to the ONEZONE\_IA or S3 Glacier storage classes\.
-If you want to configure storage class analysis to export your findings as a \.csv file and the destination bucket uses default bucket encryption with a AWS KMS customer master key \(CMK\), you must update the AWS KMS key policy to grant Amazon S3 permission to encrypt the \.csv file\.
-For instructions, see [Granting Amazon S3 permission to use your AWS KMS CMK for encryption](configure-inventory.md#configure-inventory-kms-key-policy)\.
+If you want to configure storage class analysis to export your findings as a \.csv file and the destination bucket uses default bucket encryption with a AWS KMS key, you must update the AWS KMS key policy to grant Amazon S3 permission to encrypt the \.csv file\.
+For instructions, see [Granting Amazon S3 permission to use your AWS KMS key for encryption](configure-inventory.md#configure-inventory-kms-key-policy)\.

 For more information about analytics, see [Amazon S3 analytics – Storage Class Analysis](analytics-storage-class.md)\.